 Exam week is the perfect storm.
 High stakes, time pressure, sleep deprivation, caffeine overuse, irregular meals, and emotional volatility.
-Most students respond by doubling down on study time and sacrificing everything else, which produces the worst possible state for cognitive performance: a brain running on cortisol, caffeine, and 4 hours of sleep.
+Many students respond by doubling down on study time and sacrificing everything else, which produces the worst possible state for cognitive performance: a brain running on cortisol, caffeine, and 4 hours of sleep.

 This protocol is built for the realities of exam week.
 It does not ask you to meditate for an hour or hit the gym for 90 minutes.
 It asks you to protect a few critical wellness pillars so your brain works during the exam, not against you.